Culturally-responsive employment support for refugees with disability

 The Employment Assistance Fund (EAF) helps pay for workplace adjustments, assistive equipment, modifications, and Auslan interpreting to ensure individuals can work effectively.
 The fund can be accessed by either the employee or employer.

 Yes.
-Under the IEA design, individuals who are not receiving income support may volunteer into the program, provided they meet the eligibility criteria.
+Under the Inclusive Employment Australia design, individuals who are not receiving income support may volunteer into the program, provided they meet the eligibility criteria.

-SSI is a provider for Inclusive Employment Australia in selected regions.
-We bring specialist experience, particularly in working with people from refugee and migrant backgrounds, to deliver tailored employment services.
+SSI is a provider for the Inclusive Employment Australia program in selected regions of NSW, QLD and Victoria.
+We bring specialist experience, particularly in working with people from refugee and migrant backgrounds, to deliver tailored, culturally responsive and community-connected employment services, and trauma-informed job support.

-When registering or commencing with an IEA provider, individuals must provide evidence such as identity documents (e.g. driver’s licence or passport), medical or functional reports, ESAt results, or proof of special eligibility (where applicable).
+When registering or commencing with an Inclusive Employment Australia provider, you must provide evidence such as identity documents (e.g. driver’s licence or passport), medical or functional reports, ESAt results, or proof of special eligibility (where applicable).

-How long can individuals receive support under IEA?
+How long can I receive support under Inclusive Employment Australia?

 Support is not limited by a fixed time period.
 Participants can continue receiving services as long as necessary to achieve their employment goals, subject to ongoing eligibility and program rules.

-What happens if circumstances change (e.g. work capacity improves or employment begins)?
+What happens if my circumstances change while I am with the Inclusive Employment Australia program (e.g. work capacity improves or employment begins)?

-If circumstances change, the provider will review the individual’s needs and adjust the level or phase of support accordingly.
+If circumstances change, the provider will review your needs and adjust the level or phase of support accordingly.
 Once commenced, participants generally do not need to requalify eligibility on an ongoing basis.

-Who can be contacted for more detailed eligibility advice or to check qualification?
+Who can be contacted for more detailed eligibility advice or to check qualification for the Inclusive Employment Australia program?

-For detailed eligibility advice, individuals can contact Services Australia, their local IEA provider (such as SSI in their area), or review the official IEA guidelines on the Department of Social Services website.
+For detailed eligibility advice, you can contact Services Australia, your local IEA provider (such as SSI in your area), or review the official IEA guidelines on the Department of Social Services website.

 Fields with an * are required.